django/dsf-working-groups/active/online-community.md

   - Proposals to retire an existing platform that is in use
   - Budget requests to improve existing platforms

-There is a lot of potential ideas in this space.
+There are a lot of potential ideas in this space.
 Part of the WG will be setting up a process to take ideas and have a backlog of these ideas.

 ### Delegated responsibilities